Liam-Waaga/BeamMP-Launcher/README.md

 # BeamMP-Launcher
 The launcher is the way we communitcate to outside the game, it does a few automated actions such as but not limited to: downloading the mod, launching the game, and create a connection to a server.

+## This is a fork
+This is a fork.
+I am maintaining repo this so I get features I want to add.
+The original repo is at https://github.com/BeamMP/BeamMP-Launcher

 ## [Getting started](https://docs.beammp.com/game/getting-started/)